At the School of Information Studies, Syracuse University

-At the School of Library, Archival and Information Studies (SLAIS), The iSchool at University of British Columbia
+At the School of Library, Archival and Information Studies (SLAIS), The iSchool at University of British Columbia (to 2015)

 At the Graduate School of Library and Information Science (GSLIS), University of Illinois at Urbana Champaign (to 2009)